Technical Standards for Graduate Enrollment

 These skills enable a student to meet graduate and professional requirements as measured by state licensure and national certification.
 Many of these skills can be learned and developed during the course of the graduate program through coursework and clinical experience.
 The items with an asterisk (*) are skills more inherent and should be present when a student begins the program.

 It is important that each student reads each standard carefully.
-By signing below, the student is indicating that he/she has read and understood these standards.
+Students will ultimately sign a document outlining the below, indicating that they have read and understood these standards.

 A student must possess adequate communication skills to:

 - Communicate proficiently in both oral and written English language.*